syslog-ng/syslog-ng/dbld/images/README.md

 ### ENV

-OS_PLATFORM -- The platform name (e.g.  ubuntu-xenial) is encoded in the
+IMAGE_PLATFORM -- The platform name (e.g.  ubuntu-xenial) is encoded in the
-               $OS_PLATFORM variable during build and runtime of all images.
+                  $IMAGE_PLATFORM variable during build and runtime of all images.

 COMMIT -- the sha1 of the git commit in the syslog-ng source tree that was
           used to generate the image.